obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 - How do we know what type this alias represents (function, struct etc)?

-- Can aliases be exported from a module or are they always local to the module they;re declare in?
+- Can aliases be exported from a module or are they always local to the module they're declared in?

+- do we want an operator for aliases where the symbol-name being aliased is not in scope?
+    `=` => both symbol name and alias are in scope. `alias = symbolName` `=_` => only alias is in scope. `alias =_ symbolName`